Jason Zhang

 Biography

-I'm a 2nd-year undergraduate student at the University of Toronto's Department of Electrical and Computer Engineering.
+I'm a 3nd-year undergraduate student at the University of Toronto's Department of Electrical and Computer Engineering.
 I love to learn, and I'm passionate about tackling tough interdisciplinary engineering challenges spanning software and hardware engineering.
-My interests include machine learning, computer architecture, image processing, and augmented reality.
+My interests include programming language design, systems software, computer architecture, machine learning, image processing, and reconfigurable computing.

 I previously did research with the Discovery program, where I studied pedagogical development in engineering graduate students using thematic and sentiment analysis.
 Our work also involved applied natural language processing using NLTK in Python.